Explore Our Town: Charlestown

 In each town, Rhode Island PBS recruits up to 20 to 25 volunteers with video cameras.
 For this project, there are no restrictions as to age or experience and there is no cost or compensation to participate.
 For those with a story to tell but no camera to capture it, Rhode Island PBS has a camera to lend by appointment and with a security deposit, which is returned when the camera is returned.

-Charlestown's first town planning meeting is scheduled for Wednesday, June 13 at 5:30 pm at the Cross’ Mills Public Library in Charlestown.
-The technical workshop meeting will be held on June 27 @ 5:30 pm at the Cross’ Mills Public Library in Charlestown.
+Charlestown's first town planning meeting iwas held on Wednesday, June 13 at 5:30 pm at the Cross’ Mills Public Library in Charlestown.
+The technical workshop meeting was held on June 27 @ 5:30 pm at the Cross’ Mills Public Library in Charlestown.